Adrian Carton de Wiart: Polish gentleman (1924–1939)

 His last Polish aide de camp was Prince Karol Mikołaj Radziwiłł, member of the Radziwiłł family who inherited a large 500000 acre estate in eastern Poland when the communists killed his uncle.
 They became friends and Carton de Wiart was given the use of a large estate called Prostyń, in the Pripet Marshes, a wetland area larger than Ireland and surrounded by water and forests.
 In this location Carton de Wiart spent the rest of the interwar years.
 In his memoirs he said "In my fifteen years in the marshes I did not waste one day without hunting".

 After 15 years, Carton de Wiart's peaceful Polish life was interrupted by the looming war, when he was recalled in July 1939 and appointed to his old job, as head of the British Military Mission to Poland.
 Poland was attacked by Nazi Germany on 1 September and on 17 September the Soviets allied with Germany attacked Poland from the east.
-Soon Soviet forces overran Prostyń and Carton de Wiart lost all his guns, fishing rods, clothing, and furniture.
+Soon Soviet forces overran Prostyń and Carton de Wiart lost all his guns, fishing rods, clothing and furniture.
 They were packed up by the Soviets and stored in the Minsk Museum, but destroyed by the Germans in later fighting.
 He never saw the area again, but as he said "they did not manage to take my memories".

 Second World War

 Polish campaign (1939)

 Carton de Wiart met with the Polish commander-in-chief, Marshal of Poland Edward Rydz-Śmigły, in late August 1939 and formed a rather low opinion of his capabilities.
 He strongly urged Rydz-Śmigły to pull Polish forces back beyond the Vistula River, but was unsuccessful.
 The other advice he offered, to have the seagoing units of the Polish fleet leave the Baltic Sea, was, after much argument, finally adopted.
 This fleet made a significant contribution to the Allied cause, especially the several modern destroyers and submarines.

-As Polish resistance weakened, Carton de Wiart evacuated his mission from Warsaw along with the Polish government.
-Together with the Polish commander Rydz-Śmigły, Carton de Wiart made his way with the rest of the British Mission to the Romanian border with both the Germans and the Soviets in pursuit.
-His car convoy was attacked by the Luftwaffe on the road, and the wife of one of his aides was killed.
-He was in danger of arrest in Romania and got out by aircraft on 21 September with a false passport, just in time as the pro-Allied Romanian prime minister, Armand Calinescu, was assassinated that day.
+As Polish resistance weakened, Carton de Wiart evacuated the British Mission from Warsaw along with the Polish government, with both the Germans and the Soviets in pursuit.
+His car convoy was attacked by the Luftwaffe on the road, and the wife of one of his aides was killed, and he was in danger of arrest in Romania and only got out by aircraft on 21 September with a false passport—just in time, as the pro-Allied Romanian prime minister, Armand Calinescu, was assassinated that very day.